Taela1/blueprints/veeam12/veeam12immutable.md

 s3cmd --add-header=x-amz-bucket-object-lock-enabled:true mb s3://$bucket --access_key=$key --secret_key=$secret --host=sos-$zone.exo.io --region=$zone --host-bucket=$bucket.sos-$zone.exo.io
 ```
 Check in the UI that the bucket is created and visible.
+If you used a virtual compute to create the bucket you can now delete the virtual compute and the API key used to create the bucket if it was a dedicated key

 # Use cases with Exoscale SOS and Veeam